Airline pilot uniforms: Uniform insignia

 Following the development of advanced and integrated cockpit systems since the late 1980s, airline pilots are mainly operating their respective aircraft on a dual-pilot basis.
+Most crews consist of 2 pilots, one of whom is the pilot-in-command, also called the captain, while the second pilot is commonly called the first officer.
+Cruise pilots, also known as "second officers", may be present on longer flights as relief pilots.
+These pilots are normally first officers in training and are only allowed to pilot aircraft outside of "critical flight phases" when the airplane is cruising above 20,000 feet.

-Most crews consist of 2 pilots, one of whom is the pilot in command and holds the rank of Captain.
-Systems integration and subsequent reduction in work-load, eliminated the need for additional crew members (also known as "ACM"), such as flight engineer, navigator, or radio operator.
+Systems integration, and subsequent reduction in workload, have largely eliminated the need on passenger aircraft for additional crew members (also known as "ACM"), such as flight engineer, navigator, or radio operator.
 However, since some older airliners are now used for cargo transportation, such extended crews still exist.

-Cruise pilots, also known as "second officers", who are normally first officers in training and are allowed to pilot aircraft outside of "critical flight phases" when the airplane is cruising above 20,000 feet, may be present on longer flights as relief pilots.

 Each crew member's uniform is decorated with insignia which, akin to naval uniforms, represents his or her duties on board the aircraft.
-The airline captain's insignia corresponds to the naval captain's insignia, such as four stripes on the shoulder epaulets and four stripes on the blazer arms.
-First officer's insignia corresponds to the naval commander uniform, bearing three stripes on shoulder epaulets and blazer arms.
-(On some airlines, e.g. Ryanair, less experienced first officers will wear two stripes.)
+The airline captain's insignia corresponds to the naval captain's insignia, such as four stripes on the shoulder epaulets and four stripes on the blazer sleeves.
+First officer's insignia corresponds to the naval commander uniform, bearing three stripes on shoulder epaulets and blazer sleeves.
 ACM insignia is similar to naval lieutenant's uniforms, with two stripes.
+(On some airlines, e.g. Ryanair, less experienced first officers will also wear two stripes.)

 Pilots also typically wear a winged badge indicating their qualification to fly and their seniority.
 The color typically matches the sleeve stripe color, and the badge may be a metal pin or an embroidered patch.
 They generally follow the pattern of having the corporate logo in the center.
 For US-based carriers, a captain generally has a star enclosed in a laurel wreath on top, similar to a command pilot in the United States Air Force (USAF).
 A senior first officer has only a star, similar to a senior pilot in the USAF.